purdue-arc/arc_tutorials/snake_tutorial/README.md

 ### snake_heading_controller
 This node uses a [bang-bang controller](https://en.wikipedia.org/wiki/Bang%E2%80%93bang_control) to modulate the snake's input angular velocity such that the heading tracks a goal.
-It also passes through a linear velocity in order to create the Twist message.

 #### Subscribed Topics
 `controller/heading` (std_msgs/Float64)

 The desired heading for the snake.
 This is given as positive rotation about the Z axis in radians.

-`controller/velocity` (std_msgs/Float64)

-The desired linear velocity value to be passed through into the output Twist message.
-This is given in length units per second.

 `snake/pose` (geometry_msgs/PoseArray)